slowernews/wisdom-tldr/chapters/chapter_3_action.md

 - jogar c o baralho todo / jogar com um subset
 - letting go allows progress. letting things happen instead of trying things to happen.
 - I can ignore what you’re saying, and just look at your actions.
 Our actions always reveal our real values.
-- keep earning your title, or it expires.
+- keep earning your title, or it expires. -- derek sivers
 - The key take-aways from the Pyramid Principle at McKinsey were: Start with the answer first.
 Group and summarize your supporting arguments.
 Logically order your supporting ideas.
 Then, for each supporting idea or argument, break that further into more ideas or arguments until you have formed a pyramid.
 The Pyramid Principle teaches that, “Ideas at any level in the pyramid must always be summaries of the ideas grouped below them.”
 - The Rule of 3.
 Whenever you’re trying to persuade a senior person to do something, always present _exactly_3 reasons: Your argument gets their attention and is memorable.
 You are forced to choose the 3 most important reasons.
 You sound more structured, confident and decisive when you speak.